MicrosoftDocs/powerbi-docs/powerbi-docs/report-builder-shared-datasets.md

 Here's a list of what you need and don't need to use a shared dataset in Power BI Report Builder.

 - Power BI Report Builder.
-Here's the location to [download and install Power BI Report Builder](https://go.microsoft.com/fwlink/?linkid=2086513).
+[Download and install Power BI Report Builder](https://go.microsoft.com/fwlink/?linkid=2086513).
 - To access a Power BI dataset, you need to have Build permission for the dataset.
-Read about [Build permission](service-datasets-across-workspaces.md#build-permission-for-datasets).
+Read about [Build permission](service-datasets-build-permissions.md#build-permissions-for-shared-datasets).
 - You don't need a Power BI Pro license to create a paginated report in Report Builder.
-- To publish your paginated report, you do need a Power BI Pro license.
+- You do need a Power BI Pro license to publish your paginated report.
 You also need at least a Contributor role for a workspace in a Premium capacity.

 ## Connect to the Power BI dataset